nebius-analytics/newanalyst/README.md

 ## 1. “How are our sales going?”

 Analyze the sales pipeline of a fictional organization.
-Imagine the CEO comes to you and asks,
+Imagine the CEO comes to you and asks “How are our sales going?”.
  * Provide a concise report on the current situation.

  * Design a Sales Pipeline Dashboard for regular use by the CEO.
 What key metrics would you include?
 If you choose to develop an actual dashboard or data app, that would be a strong bonus.
 You may use any tool or framework you prefer.